Knight banneret: Later history

 Though the title had long fallen into disuse, bannerets and their sons continued to be listed in the table of precedence until at least as late as 1870; those created by the sovereign under the Royal Standard in wartime rank above baronets, whereas those knights banneret not so created by the sovereign in person rank directly below baronets.

 On page 364 of the 1990 edition of Dod's Parliamentary Companion, its table of precedence, which includes various long-vacant dignities, has in position 99 "Knights Banneret, created under the royal standard in open war, the Sovereign or the Prince of Wales being present" and in position 104 "Knights Banneret, provided they be not made in the manner described at No. 99.
 This position was allotted to such as were created by the commanders of armies in the king's name on the open field of battle."
 The former class of Knights Banneret thus rank below Judges of the High Court of Justice and above younger sons of viscounts and the latter class below baronets and above "Knights of the Thistle, when below the degree of a baron".

+In the 1920s, the National Association for the Study and Prevention of Tuberculosis (later the National Tuberculosis Association and now the American Lung Association) in the United States used the Knight Banneret symbolism in its TB efforts.
+Knight Banneret pins were issued.

 Royal Air Force

 Following the creation of the Royal Air Force (RAF) in 1918, unique names were devised for most of its commissioned officer ranks.
 This was reputedly a result of an objection by the Royal Navy to other services adopting any name for a commissioned rank that was already used by the RN.
 In addition, the RAF ranks also served to distinguish the new service from the British Army and Royal Navy, and to identify individual officers as belonging to the RAF.

 "Banneret" was among the names proposed for the RAF equivalent to a naval captain or an army colonel.
-However, this proposal was rejected and the name Group Captain was instead adopted.
+However, this proposal was rejected and the name group captain was instead adopted.